xrdocs/design/_blogs/2022-12-01-cst-srv6-addition.md

 SRv6 supports Traffic Engineering policies, using different metric types and additional path constraints to engineer traffic paths from head-end to endpoint node.
 SRv6 TE Policy configuration follows the same configuration as SR-MPLS TE policies.
 In the CST SRv6 design 1.0 dynamic path calculation is supported using SR-PCE.
+Please see the CST implementation guide for PCE configuration details.

 <div class="highlighter-rouge">
 <pre class="highlight">